Table of contents

 Web1 is the earliest version of the internet, also known as the "read-only web."
 Information-based static websites defined web1.
 User interaction and user-generated material were minimal.

 The "read-write web," which began in the 1990s, is distinguished by user-generated content and enhanced user interfaces.
-As a result, blogs, social media platforms, and Wikipedia and YouTube were born.
+As a result, blogs, social media platforms, Wikipedia, and YouTube were born.

 Web2 emphasizes user experience and interoperability across different applications and websites, resulting in the extensive network of linked websites and resources we are acquainted with today.